stevenvi/population-service/README.md

 # population-service

-A service making use of Express.js, sqlite3, and local caching to provide an API for city population values.
-Because this depends on a local database, it cannot be horizontally scaled.
+A demo service making use of Express.js, sqlite3, and local caching to provide an API for city population values.
+Because this depends on a local database, it cannot be horizontally scaled without special configuration.
+Config is hardcoded for convenience of development.

 ## Running
 This service requires Node 18.
 This can be installed with nvm:
 ```
-# nvm install 18
+$ nvm install 18
-# nvm use 18
+$ nvm use 18
 ```

 * `npm install` will fetch dependencies